Transforma logo

 This section begins with a definition of intelligent traffic monitoring systems and their utilities (such as ensuring smoother traffic flow).
 It then explains the three components of smart traffic monitoring infrastructure and discusses the benefits of using AI in automated traffic surveillance systems like managing traffic and monitoring situations in real-time, eventually reducing the number of accidents.
 It then shifts its focus to smart road signs, which are an extension of this system, and have their own benefits, such as allowing operators to inform drivers of road and traffic-related updates.
 It also touches upon the use of AI in large cities, in the context of smart traffic management and describes how the collected data is processed to ensure a smoother flow of traffic.

 The discussion includes some of the government initiatives (like that of Singapore, New York, and Paris) that are aimed to encourage the deployment of these smart systems, and charts some of the limitations (such as insufficient budget of public bodies and collection of sensitive information), which may hinder their adoption.
-Besides, the effect of the Covid-19 pandemic on the deployment of smart traffic solutions and the likely future scenario have also been included here.

 This section also gives some examples of relevant IoT deployments in this application, like Yunex Traffic’s traffic monitoring solution, which will be used to monitor and control traffic in four tunnels in Jerusalem (Israel) to ensure a smooth flow of traffic and take immediate actions during emergencies.